 Direct or Speedy Referrals

-Local in-plan providers may directly refer to any local in-plan specialists without prior authorization.
-Specific out-of area providers may also be accessed without prior authorization (see Access policy).
+In-plan providers may directly refer to any local in-plan specialists for consultations without prior authorization.
 In addition, all local in-plan providers can refer members directly for routine laboratory and X-ray services.

 Utilization Management